bbrrck/bbrrck.github.io/teaching/geo-num-2017/tp3.md

 ## De Boor's algorithm
-&hellip; also called the De Boor-Cox algorithm.
-It can be seen as the generalization of the de Casteljau.
+&hellip; also called the De Boor-Cox algorithm can be seen as a generalization of the De Casteljau's algorithm.
 (Bézier curve is in fact a B-spline with a  special knot sequence.)

 {:.algorithm}